 A virtual payment system not only eliminates fees but also generates revenue as a result of the savings afforded by paying virtually — adding to your company’s bottom line.

 Payment technology and beyond

-According to a recent PYMNTS article, by 2025 it is expected that nearly 80% of buyer-to-supplier transactions will be completed electronically.
-Whether your business is delivering restaurant food to homes and offices or supplying copper wire to building sites, efficiency and security — as well as saving money — become increasingly tied to your business's success.
+In just two years, 2025, Gartner predicts that 80% of B2B sales interactions between buyers and suppliers will be completed on digital channels.
+Whether your business delivers restaurant food to homes and offices or supplies copper wire to building sites, efficiency and security are increasingly tied to business success.

-As some sectors embrace the increased movement to remote work, the ability to transact business without face-to-face interaction can be crucial to recruiting and maintaining the best staff.
-Virtual transactions are also tied directly to risk management — be it a pandemic, extreme weather, or industry action — being able to continue as usual, whatever the crisis, makes for a nimble business.
-So just because you can’t get to the office this week doesn’t mean your business has to stop.
+As some sectors embrace remote work, the ability to transact business without face-to-face interaction can be crucial.
+Online payments are also tied directly to risk management — be it a pandemic, extreme weather or industry action.
+Being able to continue uninterrupted in the wake of disruption makes for a nimble business.

 Flexible, automated, virtual payment processes are a giant step toward becoming a more responsive organization.